-One of the first cities in the nation to take up the climate challenge, San Francisco published its initial Climate Action Plan in 2004.
-The city has continued to lead the way by developing policies and taking action to meet greenhouse gas reduction goals.
-Over the past twenty years, San Francisco reduced its carbon footprint by 14.5% from 1990 levels, even as the city’s economy and population grew.
+San Francisco's Climate Action Strategy is a 2013 update to the Climate Action Plan from 2004.
+One of the first cities in the nation to take up the climate challenge, San Francisco has continued to lead the way by developing policies and taking action to meet greenhouse gas reduction goals.
+Over the past 22 years, San Francisco reduced its carbon footprint by 23.3% from 1990 levels, even as the city’s economy and population grew.

-The city is now pursuing emissions reductions through:
+The city is now pursuing emissions reductions in the following areas:

 San Francisco’s First Call to Climate Action

 In 2002 the San Francisco Board of Supervisors calls for the City to develop a plan to reduce greenhouse gas emissions by passing Resolution 158-02.

 In 2004 the San Francisco Department of Environment, under Mayor Gavin Newsom, publishes one of the first community climate action plans in the country as part of its commitment to the U.S Conference of Mayors Climate Protection Agreement.
 The aggressive goals and detailed actions directed by the Climate Action Plan for San Francisco breaks ground in the American climate policy movement, establishing San Francisco as a national leader in city-driven climate action.